 Your business's principal authority or authorisation administrator will need to authorise your access to the Climate Active user Portal.
-The portal is hosted by the Department of Industry, Science and Resources.

 The user Portal guide provides further instructions on how to obtain a Digital Identity and gain authorisation to access the user Portal.